DineshKapu/Charity_Forum/README.md

 •The project utilized JavaScript,CSS,Bootstrap and HTML for the front-end and Python with Flask for the back-end, along with SQL Lite for the database, enabling efficient management and processing of donations
-.These are some images of the project:
+##These are some images of the project:
 >Home Page:
 <img width="960" alt="Screenshot 2023-08-03 185642" src="https://github.com/DineshKapu/Charity_Forum/assets/127214742/9168ac7f-f8e5-466d-9cb7-2d1701841f43">
 <img width="947" alt="Screenshot 2023-08-03 185800" src="https://github.com/DineshKapu/Charity_Forum/assets/127214742/42d69216-9cb3-4921-aeeb-a8973de358b1">